MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 _**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios_

 The end-to-end process of invoice creation in Microsoft Dynamics 365 Project Operations involves multiple clicks and navigation between different forms and views.
 The Billing hub experience aims to provide a rich, consolidated view of contracts, contract lines, related actuals, and key invoicing insights **prior to invoice creation** to help accountants and billing users create proforma invoices quickly and efficiently.
-By leveraging the platform's out-of-the-box nested grid functionality, the experience enables users to complete invoice creation from a single unified view, eliminating the need to navigate between forms or views to help validate all information in a single click leading to faster invoice processing.
+By using the platform's out-of-the-box nested grid functionality, the experience enables users to complete invoice creation from a single unified view, eliminating the need to navigate between forms or views to help validate all information in a single click leading to faster invoice processing.

 > [!Note]
 > To use Billing hub, enable the feature from **Settings > Parameters > Feature control > Billing hub**.